Alexey Bakulin: Biography

 Alexey Venediktovich Bakulin was born on March 22, 1899, in Saint Petersburg, where his father did military service.
+He was of Russian ethnicity.
 After his father was fired, the family returned to their places of origin in Miass.

 In 1916 he graduated from the Miass Higher Primary Urban School, after which he worked at a local factory as a draftsman-copymaker and assistant locksmith.
 From October 1916 he was an instructor of the All-Russian Zemsky Census in the Orenburg Governorate.
 In February 1918, he joined the Bolsheviks and in March of the same year became the editor of the newspaper Izvestia of the city of Miass Zavod.

 In May 1918, Bakulin joined the Red Army and from June served as commissar and adjutant in various parts of the Urals, and beginning in September, as inspector for the grain monopoly of the 3rd Army.
 In the same year he was appointed to the post of military commissar of artillery of the 30th Rifle Division.
 In 1920 he joined the political department of the 2nd Irkutsk Division and was appointed to the post of military commissar-chief of the political department of the 1st Trans-Baikal Division.
 In 1921 he was appointed to the post of chief of Political Administration of the Amur and Far Eastern fronts.
 At the same time, he was elected a member of the Constituent Assembly of the Far Eastern Republic and took part in hostilities against the troops under the command of ataman Semyonov and Baron Ungern.

 From 1922 he served as head of the agitation department and military commissar of the 10th Cavalry Division and head of the Central Omsk Club of the RKKA commanders, and beginning in 1923 as Deputy Head of the Political Department of the 35th Infantry Division, and then Head of the Political Department of the 6th Altai Cavalry Brigade.

 In the fall of 1924, Bakulin was sent to study at the Higher Military-Political Academic Courses named after Nikolay Tolmachyov, after which in May 1925 he was at the disposal of the intelligence department of the Red Army headquarters, and then sent to China, where he served as military adviser, in the Central Group of Soviet Military advisers, and also taught in a special school, where he trained personnel for the Chinese army.
 From 1926 to 1927, he served as Vice-Consul of the Consulate General of the Soviet Union in Hankow.